Raccoonn/5000-and-9000-Counters-Data-Processing/README.md

 # 5000-and-9000-Counters-Data-Processing
 Scripts for cleaning up raw counter data from each machine, as well as plotting the data if desired.

+Ensure log files are in the current directory or specify full file path when inputting the filenames.
+Output will be written to the current directory.

-The raw log file for 5000S+ contains a few tes recipes and other weird recipes that I dont know what they are, (Ex.: Milk Foam, Caffe Latte, Latte Macchiato, etc.).
+The raw log file for 5000S+ contains a few test recipes and other weird recipes that I dont know what they are, (Ex.: Milk Foam, Caffe Latte, Latte Macchiato, etc.).
 The "Primary Recipes.txt" file is used to filter out these other recipes.

-Ensure log files are in the same directory or specify full file path when inputting the filenames.
-Output will be written to the current directory.
+The "Espresso Recipes.txt" file is used for filtering espresso drinks when calculating water usage for the 5000S+.
+Ensure these files are located in the working directory.

 Usage: Simply run main.py and follow command line prompts.